IBM/ibm-block-csi-driver/docs/content/troubleshooting/log_status_collect.md

 kubectl get -A pod -o wide | grep ibm-block-csi
 ```

 3. Check if the PersistentVolumeClaims (PVCs) are _Bound_.
+The output of the following command should be similar to the following: `PVC NAME: demo-pvc-file-system PVC STATUS: Bound`
 ```
 kubectl get -n <namespace> pvc -o=jsonpath='{range .items[?(@.metadata.annotations.volume\.beta\.kubernetes\.io/storage-provisioner=="block.csi.ibm.com")]}{"PVC NAME: "}{@.metadata.name}{" PVC STATUS: "}{@.status.phase}{"\n"}{end}'
 ```

-     The output should be similar to the following:

-     `PVC NAME: demo-pvc-file-system PVC STATUS: Bound`

 If the PVCs are not in the _Bound_ state, collect the events of all unbound PVCs.
 (See [Details collection for unbound PVCs](#details-collection-for-unbound-pvcs).){: note}